TakingItCasual/easymc/docs/getting_started.rst

 To create the necessary AWS account, visit https://aws.amazon.com/.

 This script requires an AWS IAM user access key to interact with your account.
-To set up your AWS account, a temporary IAM user is needed.
+To set up your AWS account with the configuration provided by the script, a temporary IAM user is needed.
 To create the temporary IAM user, visit your `IAM Management Console`_ and create a new user.

 Please note that the AdministratorAccess policy given to the temporary IAM user is potentially dangerous (running costs of over $10,000 a day can be incurred), so the user should be deleted after creating another IAM user with the script.